Skip to main content

 1. User obtains a customer token and a refresh token during the initial authentication process (the validity period of the refresh token is longer than the customer token).

-2. Your backend application utilizes Basic Auth to send a request to Paysafe authorization server's token endpoint, incorporating the same client credentials employed for token exchange to obtain authorization using the refresh token grant.
+2. Your backend application utilizes Basic Auth to send a request to Paysafe authorization server's token endpoint, incorporating the same client credentials employed for token exchange or authorization code flow to obtain authorization using the refresh token grant.

 Issue an Access Token (Refresh Token)